matt-mendonca/podium-js/readme.md

 - Adding a new presentation requires you to edit the remote code in several places
   - After initial setup, I wanted as few steps as possible to add a new deck
 - There are places were things are hard coded.
-- Also, I wanted to use
+- I wanted to use
   - the latest version of express and socket.io (and reveal js)
   - Jade instead of ejs
-- Lastly, we have different coding styles (a shallow point, I know)
+- We have different coding styles (a shallow point, I know)

 what it does
 --------------